ayaderaghul/fsm-bar/README.md

 | The side project | with some tweaking*, the down periods appear|
 ||need to check on it|

+i want to call the fraction of the pie to be π (aka \pi) so much

 *1 mutation is too much for N = 100 but 1000 is too much for mutation to spread, currently increasing speed to an alarmingly level s = 25 works*

 # Acknowledgment